pkkhvu/shoe-store-site/README.md

 # Simple Tailwind Landing Page Practice

 This site does not include authentication, external pages, or payments.
-This is simply just a landing page that I built to practice using Tailwind.
+This is simply just a landing page that I built to practice using Tailwind and React.
 It is also currently not being deployed.

 Includes the following sections: Navbar, 3 hero sections (product showcase, popular products, special offer), customer reviews, subscription, and footer.